 Immigration bill clears early test vote; Obama calls for action

-WASHINGTON (Reuters) - The U.S. Senate voted on Tuesday to begin debate and amendments on a historic immigration bill, burying a procedural roadblock that opponents regularly use to delay or even kill legislation.
+WASHINGTON (Reuters) - The U.S. Senate overwhelmingly voted on Tuesday to begin consideration of a White House-backed bill to overhaul the U.S. immigration system, burying a procedural roadblock that opponents regularly use to delay or kill legislation.

-With November's election results indicating broad support for updating the country's immigration laws, even some senators who have expressed opposition to the Senate bill voted to allow the debate to go ahead.
+With last November's election indicating broad support for the landmark measure, even some senators who have expressed opposition voted to allow the debate and amendment process to commence.

-By a vote of 82-15, the Senate cleared the way for the long-anticipated debate that could extend through June.
+By a vote of 82-15, the Senate cleared the way for consideration of the measure that could stretch through the end of this month.

-Opponents of the bill quickly offered amendments to significantly change or possibly kill the measure if adopted.
+Foes quickly offered amendments to change or even kill it.

-Republican Senator Charles Grassley of Iowa introduced a plan requiring the Obama administration to certify "effective control over the entire southern border" for a period of six months before any of the 11 million undocumented residents in the United States could begin applying for legal status.
+Republican Senator Charles Grassley of Iowa introduced a plan to require the Obama administration to certify "effective control over the entire southern border" for a period of six months before any of the 11 million undocumented residents in the United States could begin applying for legal status.

 "Border security first, legalize second," Grassley said.